 What Is Income?

-Other kinds of income may be referred to as passive income or unearned income because you are not actively doing anything to get the money.
+• Passive or unearned income is money you receive even though you are not actively doing anything to get it.
 For instance, if you have a certificate of deposit (CD) that earns you interest, that is passive income.
 Government benefits, capital gains, rental income, royalties, and more are also considered passive income.
 (We’ll go through these variations in more detail in a minute.)

 People who are paid a salary may tend to think that their annual paycheck earnings are their income, but in truth, it’s common for many people to have multiple income streams.
 Granted, your salary may be by far the largest stream of income, but when considering your overall financial picture, don’t forget to think about the other ways that money comes to you.